Strategies and plans

 Queensland Ecotourism Plan 2013-2020

 The inaugural DestinationQ workshop held in June 2012 identified nature-based tourism in a unique environment as Queensland’s greatest competitive advantage.
 Following that meeting a draft of the Queensland Ecotourism Plan 2013 - 2020 (‘the plan’) was released for consultation.

 During the six-week consultation phase on the draft plan, 78 submissions were received.
-These submissions were carefully considered during the preparation of the final Queensland Ecotourism Plan 2013–2020, which was released at the second DestinationQ forum on 27 August 2013.
+These submissions were carefully considered during the preparation of the final Queensland Ecotourism Plan 2013–2020 (Resource currently being updated), which was released at the second DestinationQ forum on 27 August 2013.